 Paying the Cost of Drug Rehab

 Most private insurance companies will pay for a large portion of your drug rehab cost.
 But clients without adequate health insurance can get the treatment they need as well.
 First of all, many drug treatment facilities are government-sponsored and free.
 Other people are fortunate enough to have nationally subsidized insurance plans like Medicare or Medicaid.
-Lastly, even the most prestigious facilities will sometimes accept an uninsured patient, usually by granting them some sort of scholarship or another form of financial aid.
+Lastly, even the most prestigious facilities will sometimes accept uninsured patients, usually by granting them some sort of scholarship or another form of financial aid.